christinaleo-snowflake/snowflake_purview/modules/module06.md

 ![5DEC2C7F-F9CF-43B1-988E-62582701F2FF_1_105_c](https://user-images.githubusercontent.com/83224172/144650218-b1c01eed-7366-4170-a940-ee7984855772.jpeg)

-3. Fill in the scan details.
+3. Fill in the scan details and click _Continue_.
  > - **Name:** Choose something meaningful
  > - **Connect via integration runtime:** Pick from the drop-down.
 The one we just checked in the previous section should appear.
  > - **Credential:** Select from the drop-down.
 The credential we set up in [Module 04](../modules/module04.md) should appear in the list.